 as well as other statements regarding our future operations, financial condition and prospects, and business strategies.
-Forward-looking statements may be preceded by, followed by or include the words "anticipates," "believes," "continues," "could," "endeavors," "estimates," "expects," "intends," "is designed to," "may," "plans," "potential," "seeks," "should," "strives," "will" and similar expressions.
+Forward-looking statements may be preceded by, followed by or include the words "anticipates," "believes," "commits," "continues," "could," "endeavors," "estimates," "expects," "goal," "intends," "is designed to," "likely," "maintains," "may," "plans," "potential," "seeks," "shall," "should," "strives," "will" and similar expressions.
 We claim the protection of the safe harbor for forward-looking statements contained in the Exchange Act and the Securities Act for all forward-looking statements.
 We have based these forward-looking statements on our current expectations and projections about future events.
 These forward-looking statements are subject to risks, uncertainties and assumptions about our business that could affect our future results and could cause those results or other outcomes to differ materially from those expressed or implied in the forward-looking statements.
-Factors that might cause or contribute to such differences include, but are not limited to, those discussed in "Risk Factors" included in documents we file from time to time with the U.S. Securities and Exchange Commission, including our Annual Report on Form 10-K for the fiscal year ended May 31, 2023 and our other Quarterly Reports on Form 10-Q to be filed by us in our fiscal 2024, which runs from June 1, 2023 to May 31, 2024.
+Factors that might cause or contribute to such differences include, but are not limited to, those discussed in "Risk Factors" included in documents we file from time to time with the U.S. Securities and Exchange Commission, including our Annual Report on Form 10-K for the fiscal year ended May 31, 2024 and our other Quarterly Reports on Form 10-Q filed or to be filed by us in our fiscal year 2025, which runs from June 1, 2024 to May 31, 2025.